stephenhaunts/NameGenerator/README.md

 # Name Generator

-Simple library to generate names for people.
-This library words by generating a human readable name by alternating between vowels and consenants.
+Simple library to generate readable names for people.
+This library works by generating a human readable name by alternating between vowels and consenants.

 ## Example Usage